raspberrypilearning/physical-computing-with-python/motors.md

     a.on()
     ```

     The motor should now be spinning!
 If not, check you are addressing the right pin numbers.
 The two pins should be connected to the same motor.
-Also check your wiring and your batteries.
+Also, check your wiring and your batteries.

     ![Motor forward](images/motor-forward.png)